agera-edc/DataSpaceConnector/blobspike/README.md

 # Azure Blob Storage Copy Spike

-We evaluated the possibility to copy a blob.
+We evaluated server side copy.

 ## Copy with Java SDK

-We evaluated the [Java azure storage client library](https://docs.microsoft.com/en-us/java/api/overview/azure/storage-blob-readme?view=azure-java-stable) to copy blobs.
+We evaluated the [Java azure storage client library](https://docs.microsoft.com/java/api/overview/azure/storage-blob-readme?view=azure-java-stable) to copy blobs.

 ### Evaluate server side copy

-The Java Azure Storage Blob client library is on top of the [Blob service REST API](https://docs.microsoft.com/en-us/rest/api/storageservices/blob-service-rest-api).
+The Java Azure Storage Blob client library is on top of the [Blob service REST API](https://docs.microsoft.com/rest/api/storageservices/blob-service-rest-api).
-The client calls [an endpoint](https://docs.microsoft.com/en-us/rest/api/storageservices/copy-blob-from-url) to trigger the copy of a blob.
+The client calls [an endpoint](https://docs.microsoft.com/rest/api/storageservices/copy-blob-from-url) to trigger the copy of a blob.
 The client receives an answer, the copy is then done asynchronously.
-In order to know if the copy is finished, the client needs to [get the blob properties](https://docs.microsoft.com/en-us/rest/api/storageservices/get-blob-properties) by calling the REST API in order to know if the copy operation is finished.
+In order to know if the copy is finished, the client needs to [get the blob properties](https://docs.microsoft.com/rest/api/storageservices/get-blob-properties) by calling the REST API in order to know if the copy operation is finished.

 ### Copy duration